 propranolol oral solution

 How does this medication work?
 What will it do for me?

 Propranolol belongs to the class of medications called beta-adrenergic blockers.
-While higher doses of propranolol are used in adults to control blood pressure, propranolol oral solution is used in infants to treat hemangiomas.
+While higher doses of propranolol are used to control blood pressure for adults, propranolol oral solution is used to treat hemangiomas for infants.

 Hemangiomas are noncancerous growths that develop due to an abnormal collection of blood vessels.
 They usually develop before a child is born.
 A hemangioma may form on an organ inside the body, such as the liver or lung, or it may form on the skin outside the body.
 Most hemangiomas do not need to be treated, and vanish by the time the child is 5 years old.

 Propranolol oral solution is used to treat hemangiomas that affect the ability of an organ to function normally, or that have developed sores and are not responding to wound care, or those that may leave a permanent scar.

 How propranolol oral solution works to treat hemangiomas is not clear.
 It may reduce the blood flow to the growth, it may interfere with the growth of the cells that create the hemangioma, or it may contribute to the death of the cells forming the hemangioma.
 Improvement in the hemangioma should be noticed within 2 months of starting this medication.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.